Conditions of access

 - motorised watercraft (including battery powered) are not permitted

-- an approved lifejacket level 100 or higher, Level 50 or 50S must be worn at all times, be of an appropriate size for the wearer and properly fitted
+- an approved lifejacket level 100 or higher, Level 50 or 50S must be worn at all times while on the water, be of an appropriate size for the wearer, and properly fitted

-- watercraft may only be launched from designated areas as indicated on signage, and must not be:
+- canoes and kayaks may only be launched from designated areas as indicated on signage or website

-- used in a manner that is not intended or that results in deliberate body immersion in the water such as falling into the water
+- used in a manner that is not intended or that results in deliberate or likely body immersion in the water such as falling into the water

 - equipped with a marine or other toilet